 New England is one of the most beautiful places in America to take in the fall foliage.
 In particular, going on a scenic drive in New Hampshire along the Kancamagus Scenic Byway is one of the best places to see a spectacular show of maple trees bursting with autumn color.

 Leaf peeping is an autumn activity in areas where foliage changes colors.
 Leaf peepers are those who participate in photographing and viewing the fall foliage.

 I have always loved autumn.
 And autumn and New England go together like peanut butter and jelly or Tom and Jerry or me and oxygen.
-So, now that I was back on the east coast, I figured I might as well take advantage of the amazing color and light show going on just north of me.
-It may not be a psychedelic as a Pink Floyd Laser show, but it’s pretty damn cool.
+So, now that I was back on the east coast, I figured I might as well take advantage of the amazing color and light show going on just north of me especially Autumn in New Hampshire (see below for more).

 New England is the northeastern most area of the United States and is basically comprised of six states: Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire, and Maine.
 When you think of this region, you think rolling green hills, white clapboard churches, coastal fishing villages, clam chowder and leafy college campuses.
 It doesn’t disappoint.
 And the autumn season here couldn’t be a better time to go and enjoy nature’s final fling before the snowy northeast winter sets in (of course that is really pretty too, but damn cold).

 Fall Foliage in New England